The final paper has become a common law school evaluation method. Here are 10 steps to writing a great law school paper.

 Work hard on the analysis in your paper and it will stand out.

 Once you have a full first draft in hand, read through it and see if it flows logically.
 Is anything missing?
 When you are confident that it is all in there, tighten your writing.
-I have found that a first draft is usually twice as long as it needs to be.
+Often, a first draft is twice as long as it needs to be.

 Be critical.
 Or give it to a good writer and ask that person to be critical.
 Mark it up.
 Read each sentence and see if it really needs to be in the document.
 If so, could it be shorter?
 Do not use 10 words when you could you two.
 Make your point and move on.